 Jackie Kay was born in Edinburgh.
-She is a poet, novelist and writer of short stories and has enjoyed great acclaim for her work for both adults and children.
-She has published three collections of stories with Picador, Why Don't You Stop Talking, Wish I Was Here, and Reality, Reality; a poetry collection, Fiere; and most recently her memoir, Red Dust Road.
-She is Professor of Creative Writing at Newcastle University, and lives in Manchester, where she is currently Chancellor of the University of Salford.
+She is the third modern Makar, the Scottish poet laureate.
+A poet, novelist and writer of short stories, she has enjoyed great acclaim for her work for both adults and children.
+Her first novel Trumpet won the Authors' Club First Novel Award and the Guardian Fiction Prize.
+She is also the author of three collections of stories with Picador, Why Don't You Stop Talking, Wish I Was Here, and Reality, Reality; two poetry collections, Fiere and Bantam; and her memoir, Red Dust Road.
+She is Professor of Creative Writing at Newcastle University, and divides her time between Glasgow and Manchester, where she is currently Chancellor of the University of Salford.

 We are delighted to to be running a poetry competition celebrating poetry and community alongside Shore to Shore tour.
 We're looking for budding poets to share their poems on community with us.

 Picador author Jackie Kay has been named the new Makar, National Poet for Scotland.